 With demand for pearls outrunning supply, entrepreneurs introduced a new industry; the production of pearls through human intervention.
 Also on the market are imitation pearls like those found on the burial robe of Edward I of England, now in the collections of the Museum of London.

 If your heart yearns for natural pearls, your choices include abalone pearls, cave pearls, conch pearls — like those formed by the queen conch, strombus gigas — which are usually sunset, pink, or gold in color.
-You have your marine pearls from the silver or golden lipped pearl oyster, black lipped pearl oyster, la paz pearl oyster, koya pearl oyster, atlantic pearl oyster, ceylon pearl oyster, pipi world oyster, black winged pearl oyster, western winged pearl oyster.
-You also have fresh water pearls from the biwa pearl mussel, triangle shell pearl mussel, hybrid pearl mussel, cockscom pearl mussel, European pearl mussel, washboard pearl mussel.
+There are also marine pearls from the silver or golden lipped pearl oyster, black lipped pearl oyster, la paz pearl oyster, koya pearl oyster, atlantic pearl oyster, ceylon pearl oyster, pipi world oyster, black winged pearl oyster, western winged pearl oyster.
+Fresh water pearls from the biwa pearl mussel, triangle shell pearl mussel, hybrid pearl mussel, cockscom pearl mussel, European pearl mussel, washboard pearl mussel.

 If you're curious about the largest "pearl" recorded, that record goes to the Pearl of Allah.